PowerLoom/docs/docs/chain-migration/wallets.md

 :::tip
 ✅ Minting and staking will resume on the new chain after **March 27, 2025**.

-**Pro tip:** Stake on the old chain before then to maximize rewards!
+Stake on the old chain before then to maximize rewards!
 :::